-Although Google have since diversified the information source, the information on your Google+ page will still be one of the main contributors to Knowledge Graph.
-While you might think that it’s a little bit unfair for Google to “force” us to create a Google+ account, favoritism isn’t actually Google’s intention as it is proven that Google started to move away from relying just on Google+ when they are able to find alternative sources.
+Previously, you may think that it’s a little bit unfair for Google to “force” us to create a Google+ account, favoritism isn’t actually Google’s intention as it was proven that Google started to move away from relying just on Google+ when they are able to find alternative sources.

 Basically here’s how you can do it:

 A handy tool that the team at SEOPressor loves using to discover any Google Knowledge Graph worth snatching is the BiQ tool.